meta-company/makex/documents/source/tasks-as-executables.md

 (tasks-as-executables)=
-# Tasks as Executables
+# Tasks as Executables (Example)

 Say, for example, you need to build a compiler/code generator to build another part of your source code.

-We shall use two separate makex files to demonstrate this pattern.
+We shall use two separate Makex files to demonstrate this pattern.

-The first makex file defines a compiler tool and how to build it (`//tools/makexfile`):
+The first Makex file defines a compiler tool and how to build it (`//tools/makexfile`):

 ```python
 task(